-In special circumstances, the Department of Infrastructure, Planning and Logistics may permit an adult to travel on a school bus.
+In special circumstances, the DIPL may permit an adult to travel on a school bus.
 For example, this could be a school employee assisting a bus driver with managing behavioural issues on a bus.

-For this to happen, the school principal must submit a request to the Department of Infrastructure, Planning and Logistics.
+For this to happen, the school principal must submit a request to the DIPL.
 The request must include justification and a copy of the adult's working with children clearance.
-The Department of Infrastructure, Planning and Logistics, in consultation with the Department of Education, will review and approve or not approve the request.
+The DIPL, in consultation with the DE, will review and approve or not approve the request.